comp426-2022-fall/a99-Team-33/docs/documentation.md

 In the explanations below, `${PORT}` means the port that the server runs.

-For all endpoints except `/app/`, the server supports `--j` for stringnify JSON result.
+For all endpoints except `/app/` and `/app/logs/`, the server supports `--j` for stringify JSON result.
 If no `--j` provided, the result will be a nice and user-friendly formatted result by the server.
-To see the expected stringnify JSON result, check out [JSON Result](#json-result)
+To see the expected stringify JSON result, check out [JSON Result](#json-result)

-###

 ### /app/